-Morris, Lyon, Osage, Franklin, Miami, Chase, Coffey, Anderson, Linn, Greenwood, Woodson, Allen, Bourbon, Elk, Wilson, Neosho, Crawford, Chautauqua, Montgomery, Labette, and Cherokee counties, KS; Illinois, Ohio, Indiana, Kentucky, Tennessee
+Morris, Lyon, Osage, Franklin, Miami, Chase, Coffey, Anderson, Linn, Greenwood, Woodson, Allen, Bourbon, Elk, Wilson, Neosho, Crawford, Chautauqua, Montgomery, Labette, and Cherokee counties, KS; Illinois, Indiana, Kentucky, Ohio, Tennessee and Wisconsin.

 Call today to schedule your campus visit and get a glimpse of the K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!